jithingithub99/Etcd-Certificate-updation/README.md

    'kubeadm certs renew  etcd-health-checker'

-after this again checked whether certificates are renewed it using 'kubectl certs check-expiration'  and confirmed it worked
+After this again checked whether certificates are renewed it using 'kubectl certs check-expiration'  and confirmed it worked